How can you support the Rampart Library District?

 The Friends of the Florissant Library is a group of dedicated volunteers who support the Florissant Library and the District.
-They volunteer at library programs and storytimes, raise money through book sales, provide books and other materials and are available whenever help is needed.
-They sponsor a Children’s Winter Fun Day at the library every February and hold a Book, Bake and Plant Sale every June.
-The Friends meet at the Florissant Library at 1:30p.m every other month beginning in January.
-Twice a year the meeting begins at noon for a potluck lunch.
+They volunteer at library programs, raise money through book sales, provide books and other materials and are available whenever help is needed.
+They sponsor a children’s Winter Fun Day at the library every February and hold a Book, Bake and Plant Sale every June.
+The Friends meet at the Florissant Library at 1:30 p.m. quarterly beginning in January.
 If you are interested in being part of this community group, please call the Florissant Library at 748-3939 for more information.

 Donate Gently Used Books and Materials

 Here are a few guidelines:

 Donated materials must be in excellent condition and meet specific criteria to be accepted by the library.
 Books must gently used and no more than 3 years old.
 Potential donations must be delivered to either the Woodland Park Public Library or the Florissant Public Library.

 Please Note: Your materials may be added to the library’s collection, placed in the Friends of the Library’s book sale, offered to other organizations, or disposed of at the library’s discretion.

 • Children’s books (Ask)

 • Homeschool Materials (published in the last 5 years)

 • VHS tapes and Mass Market Paperbacks will be given directly to the Friends of the Library

 • Encyclopedias and textbooks